CyrilFrancois/discordGraig2Summary/README.md

   - `TARGET_LANG=fr` or `TARGET_LANG=en` (or any target language)
   - `SPEAKER_MAP={"discordPseudo0#0": "DM", "discordPseudo1#0": "RPname1", "discordPseudo2#0": "RPname2",...}`
 - A properly filled `0. gameinfo/` folder with the three context files

--
-**-> I’ve already provided example game info files and a sample audio recording, so you can simply run the code as-is.**
+**-> I’ve already provided example game info files and a sample audio recording, so you can simply run the code as-is to try it.**

 And you're good to go :
 ```bash